BytecodeAgency/Coding-Standards/README.md

 # WordPress

-This is an extension of the PHP part of this file.
+This is an extension of the PHP part of this file

 * Write your WordPress code along the rules of the [WordPress Codex](https://codex.wordpress.org/)
 * Write variables using underscores (snake_case), not camel-case, because WordPress does not allow camel-case, so write variables like `this_is_an_example`